Your voice – Are you using it to inspire others?

 So there are times when we effectively sabotage ourselves.
 Fear takes hold and we tell ourselves that we are not worth listening to.
 Or that our message isn’t powerful enough to inspire others anyway.

-As a self-employed woman you can even be at risk of creating your own pay gap!
+Self-employed women can even be at risk of creating their own pay gap!
 This may sound outrageous but it isn’t.

 Appreciate your value

-So every time you share your message, believe in the value you add to your clients’ lives or business.
-And be proud of your voice, especially in your blog!
+So every time you share your message, believe in the value you add to your readers' lives or business.

-You will inspire your readers or listeners and give them the ‘you can do it’ feeling that's so powerful.
+And please be proud of your voice and the opportunity to inspire readers and give them the ‘you can do it’ feeling that's so powerful.

 Just because you can.